There are alot of modern poses that are shockingly complex and hard to do.

-Like many modern poses, Mayurasana definitely fits in the “complex and hard to do” category, but it’s not new.
-It’s been around for half a thousand years.
+Trusty old Mayurasana stubbornly persists in the “complex and hard-to-do” category—even though it’s been around for half a thousand years.

-As you can see from the images here, its shape is unusual and—arguably—unnatural.
+As you can see in the image below, its shape is unusual and—arguably—unnatural!

 The Old Texts

-They offer one of the most interesting promises we find in the historical record.
+Its descriptions offer some of the most interesting promises we find in yoga history and philosophy.

 “Hold the Earth with both hands.
 Place the sides of the navel on the elbows.
 Rise high above the ground like a stick.
 This is Mayurasana.